Specialty Bottle

 Fragrance Oils / Perfume Oils

 Fragrance oils, sometimes referred to as perfume oils, usually contain synthetic substances.
 Over time, some individuals become sensitive to the aroma of fragrance oils and experience headaches.
-Others may develop skin sensitivities/excema to the fragrance oils contained in skin care products.
+Others may develop skin sensitivities/eczema to the fragrance oils contained in skin care products.
 Fragrance oils are typically listed as "fragrance" on ingredient labels.
 For more information about fragrance oils, visit AromaWeb's What are Fragrance Oils article.

-Mineral OilMineral Oil
+Mineral Oil

-Mineral oil, also known as baby oil, is a byproduct of petrolium production.
+Mineral oil, also known as baby oil, is a byproduct of petroleum production.
 Mineral oil is inexpensive and is a common ingredient in many skin care products including lotions and cosmetics.
 Even high end lotions and cosmetics can include mineral oil.
 Mineral oil, however, clogs pores and prevents the skin from breathing or eliminating toxins.

 Paraffin Wax

-Like mineral oil, paraffin wax is a byproduct of petrolium production and is not healthy for the skin.
+Like mineral oil, paraffin wax is a byproduct of petroleum production and is not healthy for the skin.
 Paraffin wax is also the wax most commonly used in candle making.
 When burned, paraffin wax emits toxins that can be harmful when inhaled.
 See AromaWeb's Aromatherapy Candles article for more information on the ingredients you should look for in natural candles.

 Dyes/Pigments